-The Tax Control Framework Questionnaire (2019) developed by the US Treasury Department (IRS) is an element that complements the OECD standard on MCRF, by implementing a modern mechanism for "self-assessment" of the essential elements of the tax risk management and control system of large companies for the purposes of the participation of an American listed entity in its most relevant cooperative programme (Compliance Assurance Program).
-In this sense, we understand that it provides another relevant source (high standard of a modern tax administration) for benchmarking the Repsol Group's TCF.
+The Tax Control Framework Questionnaire (2019) developed by the U.S. Treasury Department (IRS) is an element that complements the OECD standard on MCRF, by implementing a modern mechanism of "self-assessment" of the essential elements of the tax risk management and control system of large companies for the purposes of the participation of an American listed entity in its most relevant cooperative program (Compliance Assurance Program).
+In this sense, we understand that it provides another relevant source (high standard of a modern tax administration) to benchmark the TCF of the Repsol Group.